aspose-total/Aspose.Total-Products/total/en/cpp/conversion/msg-to-image/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MSG to IMAGE" h2="Transform MSG to IMAGE within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is the process of changing the format of an email message from one type to another.
+For example, you may need to convert an email message from MSG to HTML format.

+<h2>How Aspose.Total Helps for MSG to Image Conversion</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to IMAGE.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a suite of APIs that provides a comprehensive set of features for working with documents, emails, and images.
+It includes the Aspose.Email for C++ API, which can be used to convert MSG file format to HTML.
+After that, you can use the Aspose.Words for C++ API to export HTML to IMAGE.
+Both APIs are included in the Aspose.Total for C++ package.
+With Aspose.Total for C++, you can easily add email conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}